docupotamus/docupotamus/site/docs/presets/preset-classic.md

 ### Common Use Cases

 Use this when you want to use Docupotamus features, but don't want to maintain the code for integrating them with your existing Docusaurus site.
+See [here](#swizzle-clobbering) for more details on the challenges.

 ## Installation